siscomando/webapp/README.md

 SisComando
 ============

-The SisComando is the tool to make the orchestration of solutions problems in a critical enviroment of TIC.
+The SisComando is the tool to make the orchestration of the problems in a critical enviroment of TIC.